MicrochipTech/atsamr34_ecc608a_actility/README.md

 </br>
 ![](Doc/FullSetup.png)

+>  Same setup is valid for WLR089U0 Xplained Pro as well

 - Wait for USB driver installation and COM ports mounting. </br>
 - Launch Tera Term program and configure the serial ports mounted with: **115200 bps, 8/N/1**